 But what would a community-led approach to tackling climate change look like?
-We have teamed up with Forum for the Future to explore the answers.
-We also want to build our understanding of how a wide range of people and organisations - individuals, community groups, businesses, public authorities, investors, donors and others - can best work together to achieve a fair transition.
+We teamed up with Forum for the Future to explore the answers.
+We also wanted to build our understanding of how a wide range of people and organisations - individuals, community groups, businesses, public authorities, investors, donors and others - could best work together to achieve a fair transition.

-We plan to run pilots in two local areas.
-And the first of those is Our Zero Selby.
+We planned to run pilots in two local areas.
+And the first of those was Our Zero Selby.